from £42 /night help

 Very comfortable lounge with 2 large squashy sofas, an armchair, coffee table, open fireplace, 40 inch HD flat screen TV with local satellite and DVD/CD player.
 French doors to the balcony with stunning panoramic mountain views.

 Very spacious kitchen/dining room.
-Newly fitted with dishwasher, 5 burner gas hob and extractor, electric fan oven, microwave, large fridge/freezer, CD/radio.
+Newly fitted with dishwasher, 5 burner gas hob and extractor, electric fan oven, microwave, large fridge/freezer, toaster, espresso coffee maker and CD/radio.
 Equipped with ample crockery and cooking utensils for the keenest cook.

 The dining area with its large farmhouse table overlooking the 16th century piazza is the perfect place to sample the delicious local foods.